broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 While the GVS has been tested with almost 190,000 single sample exome GVCF files as input, only datasets of up to 100,000 exomes are currently supported by the beta workflow.

-Note that, by default, the Exomes Beta workflow uses two interval lists by default:
+Note that, by default, the Exomes Beta workflow uses two interval lists:
 1. The calling region interval list defaults to the Blended Genome Exome Interval List: `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list` .
 For information on how that interval list was generated, see `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list.README.md`.
+2. The target region interval list defaults to the [Twist Alliance Clinical Research Exome targets](https://www.twistbioscience.com/resources/safety-data-sheet/twist-alliance-clinical-research-exome-349-mb-bed-files).
+This interval list is publicly available here: `gs://gcp-public-data--broad-references/hg38/v0/bge_TwistAllianceClinicalResearchExome_Covered_Targets_hg38.interval_list`.
-1. The target region interval list defaults to `gs://gcp-public-data--broad-references/hg38/v0/bge_TwistAllianceClinicalResearchExome_Covered_Targets_hg38.interval_list``.
-Any variants called outside these interval will be *genotype* filtered with `OUTSIDE_OF_TARGETS`.
+   1. Any variants called outside these interval will be *genotype* filtered with `OUTSIDE_OF_TARGETS`.
+See [GVS output documentation](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/gvs-outputs.md) for more details on this filter.
+   2. If your exome data was run using different targets, please obtain the target interval list from your library construction method to utilize this filter.
+   3. This filter is a nice to have for standard Exomes.
+However, it is highly recommended to use this filter for Blended Genome Exome data because in BGE data there are low coverage reads that cause more off target calls.
+   4. If you do not have your target interval list, this is optional and can be omitted from the inputs.

 ### What does it return as output?